 The Authority's collection of Heritage Assets consists of Regalia and Art.
 Much of the art is on display within the Civic Centre and Libraries.
 The Regalia is not generally accessible other than when in use and the higher value items are stored securely.
 All Heritage Assets are held on the Balance Sheet at insurance value, which is based on market values.
-Valuations were carried out in February 2017 by qualified external valuers, Denham's, a Sussex based firm of auctioneer's founded in 1884.
-There are four items within the Art collection and nine items within the Regalia with a valuation of £20,000 or above.
-The highest value item is the Chain of Office of the Mayor of the former Borough of Wimbledon, which has been valued at £104,000.
+Valuations were carried out in March 2022 by qualified external valuers, Coram James, a London based independent firm of art, antique and jewellery valuers founded in 2011.
+There are four items within the Art collection and eleven items within the Regalia with a valuation of £20,000 or above.
+The highest value item is the Chain of Office of the Mayor of the former Borough of Wimbledon, which has been valued at £135,000.